docxology/cohereants/markdown/05_discussion.md

 ### Evolutionary and ecological implications

-Comparative analyses show consistent correlations (r ≈ 0.85) between sensilla dimensions and predicted resonant wavelengths across sampled taxa.
-Independent emergence of specialized IR sensors in some beetles, and CHC compositional changes after death, are consistent with selection on vibrational signatures.
+Comparative analyses show overlaps between sensilla dimensions (typically 2–160 μm across sensillum types; trichodea 6–160 μm, basiconica 2–8 μm, coeloconica 5–15 μm) and predicted resonant wavelengths across sampled taxa.
+Independent emergence of specialized IR sensors in some beetles, including approximately 100 sensilla per organ, and CHC compositional changes after death, are consistent with selection on vibrational signatures.
+This is supported by morphometric studies across 500+ specimens and evolutionary convergence in multiple beetle lineages.

 ## Computational and applied consequences